spabreu/ai4eu-cplint/README.md

 ## building the images

-Requirements: a Posix environment with Docker and Makefile.
+Requirements: a Posix environment with Docker.

 ### prolog, logtalk and cplint images

 Doing "make TARGET", where TARGET may be one of "prolog", "logtalk" or "cplint" will build a Docker image with the name of the target.
-The resulting will be based on a simple Debian (bullseye) image.
+The resulting image will be based on a minimal Debian (bullseye) system.

 ### running the images